Work hard, play hard. Does this sound like you? For a lot of men, it’s a lifestyle they know all too well.

 - Eat a healthy diet with reduced amounts of high-fat foods, like red meat.

-- Limit your alcohol intake to a maximum 7 drinks per week.
+- Limit your alcohol intake to a maximum of 7 drinks per week.

 - Avoid smoking cigarettes, or seek ways to quit if you currently do.